-This edition was published by Harper on March 17, 2015 in hardcover and has 352 pages.
+This historical mystery is a hardcover edition that was published by Harper on March 17, 2015 and has 352 pages.

 Eleventh in the Maisie Dobbs historical mystery series and revolving around Lady Compton, a.k.a., Maisie Dobbs.
 There is no couple in this.